-This error can occur due to several reasons including faulty hardware, failure to install certain updates, defective RAM, a faulty system service, corrupted NTFS volume, and so on.
+This BSOD Error 0x00000050 can occur due to several reasons including faulty hardware, failure to install certain updates, defective RAM, a faulty system service, corrupted NTFS volume, and so on.

 Run Hardware Diagnostic Utility

 If you’re experiencing a hardware associated error, simply disconnecting and replacing the faulty hardware will fix it.
 Either way, you can run the diagnostics utility provided by the system manufacturer or the hardware vendor.
 More details inside the manual.

 Disable Faulty Services

 If one or more system or application services are faulty, you need to clean boot your PC.
 It’ll confirm diagnostic of the issue.
 Visit the website of the software manufacturer to obtain an update.